ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

     ![](./images/windows-restart-popup.png " ")

-12. After successful restart.
+12. After a successful restart.
 Perform the RDP connection to the server from the bastion host.
 Open the **Control Panel**, and then navigate to **System and Security\System** to see the **full computer name**.

     ![](./images/windows-domain-verify.png " ")

 ##  Task 4:  Add the Node2 Server to Active Directory Domain

-* Repeat the all steps from Task 3 to add the Node2 server to Active Directory Domain.
+* Repeat all steps from Task 3 to add the Node2 server to Active Directory Domain.

   You may now **proceed to the next lab.**
 ## Learn More